-The City of Fort Worth is using the best available data and is conducting resident and stakeholder engagement to produce an unmet needs assessment.
-The resident and stakeholder data engagement will include a public hearing and a 30-day comment period.
+The City of Fort Worth used the best available data and conducted resident and stakeholder engagement to produce an unmet needs assessment.
+The resident and stakeholder data engagement included a public hearing and a 30-day comment period.

 The unmet needs assessment and public engagement directly inform the strategies and funding decisions for the City's Action Plan.
 Unofficial data shows at least 17,000 households were impacted by the 2021 Winter Storm, and FEMA estimated \$7,971,168.09 in verified residential loss.
 This number may undercount eligible households who were not aware of how to apply for government assistance or otherwise fear interaction with government authorities.